SaurabhIndi/unet-segmentation/README.md

   * **Implementation:**
       * **`models/unet_model.py`**: The U-Net architecture is built with convolutions that inherently reduce image dimensions.
 Each convolution layer is not padded, leading to a smaller output size relative to the input at each stage.
       * **`scripts/train.py`**: Includes a `center_crop_tensor` helper function.
 During the training and validation loops, this function is used to **crop the ground truth masks (and weight maps during training)** to precisely match the spatial dimensions of the U-Net's output logits.
 This ensures that the loss is calculated only on the valid predicted region.

+**U-Net Architecture (Illustrative):**
+This diagram shows how the U-Net architecture includes operations that reduce image dimensions, leading to a smaller output.

 -----